Headlabs/business-plan/business-plan/company-summary.md

 ### Legal structure and ownership
-Headlabs is filed as a C Corporation.
+Headlabs is filed as a C-Corporation.
 Both Jason and Josh own a percentage of the company based off of an initial founding percentage followed up by work-equity.
+Salaries and expenses will be taken from the company checking account.

 ### Locations and facilities
 Currently Headlabs is a remote-only work space thus requires no additional facilities or locations.